Friday (Arapaho chief)

-Friday (Arapaho: Teenokuhu or Warshinun (ca. 1822–1881), also known as Friday Fitzpatrick, was an Arapaho leader and interpreter in the mid to late 1800s.
-When he was around the age of eight, he was separated from his band and was taken in by a white trapper.
-During the next seven years, he was schooled in St. Louis, Missouri and went on trapping expeditions with his informally adopted father, Thomas Fitzpatrick.
-After he was recognized by his mother during an encounter with the Arapaho, he returned to the tribe.
+Teenokuhu (Arapaho: Warshinun) (c.
+1822–1881), popularly known as Chief Friday or Friday Fitzpatrick, was an Arapaho leader, translator, interpreter, and peacemaker who helped negotiate treaties and resolve cultural misunderstandings in the mid to late 19th century.

-Called the "Arapaho American" by tribal members, Friday was a translator, interpreter, and peacemaker who helped negotiate treaties and resolve cultural misunderstandings.
-He traveled with and translated for the explorers John C. Frémont in 1843 and Rufus Sage in the spring of 1844.
+Called the "Arapaho American" by tribal members, he traveled with and translated for the explorers John C. Frémont in 1843 and Rufus Sage in the spring of 1844.
 He assisted Ferdinand V. Hayden during his surveying expedition and in the winter of 1859–1860 taught Hayden the Arapaho vocabulary.
 Friday became the leader of a band who were centered in the Cache la Poudre River area (near present-day Fort Collins, Colorado), but also ranged into Wyoming, Kansas and Nebraska.
 He made friends of white settlers in northern Colorado and secured jobs on farms and ranches for his tribal members after losing access to the Arapaho's traditional hunting grounds.
 After multiple attempts to establish a reservation for the Northern Arapaho in Colorado or Wyoming, Friday ultimately moved with his people to the Wind River Indian Reservation.

 Early years

-Teenokuhu was born ca. 1822 into a band of Northern Arapaho people.
-His name means "sits meekly".
-He also was said to have been named Warshinun (meaning "black spot").
-In 1831, his band was camped with the Atsina (Gros Ventre) people along the Cimmaron River in present-day southeastern Colorado.
-A fight broke out when 30 Mexican traders arrived at the campsite.
-The Atsina chief wanted all the traders to stay with his group, the Arapaho suggested that half of the Mexicans should have gone to the Atsina camp and the rest to the Arapaho camp.
-A disagreement ensued, which led to the Arapaho chief being stabbed.
-The Atsina chief was killed in retaliation.
-In the melee, Friday and two boys were separated from their band in the Great Plains or the mountains, where he wandered for several days.
-Teenokuhuhwas was found by Thomas Fitzpatrick, a white trapper, on a Friday.
-Acquiring the name "Friday", he was taken in by Fitzpatrick and attended school for two years in St. Louis, Missouri.
+Born in the early to mid 1820's to a band of Northern Arapaho Indians in what is now Northern Colorado, he was given the name 'Teenokuhuh', which means "sits meekly" in his native Arapaho tongue and also was called 'Warshinun' ("black spot" or "black coal ashes").
+One day in 1831, when Teenokuhuh was just a boy, he and his band were camping next to the Cimarron River alongside a band of Gros Ventre (Atsina) Indians in what is today Dodge City, Kansas.A fight broke out which led to the Arapaho chief being stabbed; the Atsina chief was killed in retaliation.
+In the melee, Teenokuhuh and two boys were separated from their people and became lost in the Colorado Territory where they wandered for several days.
+They were eventually found by an irish trapper, Thomas Fitzpatrick, with the Rocky Mountain Fur Company, who was in the area for an annual rendezvous.
+Fitzpatrick took Teenokuhuh under his wing, renaming him "Friday" (the day of the week Fitzpatrick found the boy) and enrolled him in a school in St. Louis.
+Friday learned fluent English as well as the ways of these relative newcomers who were slowly expanding into, and placing restrictions on, his own peoples’ land.

 Friday went with Fitzpatrick into the frontier on his trapping journeys.
 He met other trappers who found him to have an "astonishing memory" and he was known for "his minute observation and amusing inquiries".
 At some point, Fitzpatrick was a United States Agent for the Arapaho.